I once used OceanWp and even wrote about how mobile menu, search icon and drop down submenu etc. were not working properly in it.

 All you have to do is disable any speed optimization or cache plugin(s) if you have them on your website and mobile menu and search icon will start working.

 2. Uninstall Any Other Themes Installed

-I’ve also experienced that submenus and search icon wasn’t working when I installed Genesis framework.
+I’ve also experienced that search icon wasn’t working when I installed Genesis framework.
 At first, Genesis wasn’t even installing at all but after disabling OceanWP, it did.

 When I installed Astra and activated it keeping Genesis deactivated but still installed in the backend, The mobile menu and search icon both didn’t work.